 The first is YSI Global, located in Norway, whose application process opens January 15th and is open to anyone in the world!
 The second is YSI Bangladesh (for Bangladesh citizens) who's application process opens February 4th.

-Lastly you can join our community Earthpreneurs on Facebook to come in touch with other like minded people fighting for a sustainable world.
+Lastly you can join our community Earthpreneurs on Facebook to come in touch with other like minded people passionate to realise our vision of a sustainable world.

-14. How did it go with the participants of YSI Global 2017?
+14. How did it go with the participants of YSI SEA 2018?

-3 out of 5 teams are still going strong!
+7 out of 9 teams are still going strong!
 They are in a stage of prototyping and developing.
 The other two teams found out their markets didn't want their concepts - which is why we focus heavily on MVP and prototyping before arriving to Singapore.
 You can check out some of the YSI Global alumni start-ups here.